Highgate Springs, VT Profile: Facts & Data

 Highgate Springs, Vermont - Basic Facts

-The Highgate Springs CDP(1) had a population of 69 as of July 1, 2024.
-Highgate Springs ranks in the lower quartile for Population Density when compared to the other cities, towns and Census Designated Places (CDPs) in Vermont.
+The Highgate Springs CDP(1) had a population of 70 as of July 1, 2025.
+Highgate Springs ranks in the lower quartile for Population Density and Diversity Index when compared to the other cities, towns and Census Designated Places (CDPs) in Vermont.
 See peer rankings below.

 The primary coordinate point for Highgate Springs is located at latitude 44.9795 and longitude -73.1054 in Franklin County.
 Franklin County is in the Eastern time zone (GMT -5).